Lake Elmo (Minnesota)

-Lake Elmo is a lake in Washington County, Minnesota, in the United States.
-It is partially within Lake Elmo park reserve.
+Lake Elmo is a lake in Washington County, Minnesota, in the United States, with a surface area of about 206 acres.
+It is partially within Lake Elmo Park Reserve, a regional park.
 The park also contains walking paths, camp grounds, playgrounds, and a swimming pond.

 The lake was named after the 1866 novel St. Elmo by Augusta Jane Evans.

+The nearby city Lake Elmo, Minnesota takes its name from the lake.